panoply/papyrus/readme.md

 # Usage

-The module acts a wrapper around PrismJS and aims to make the applied syntax highlighting as simple as possible.
-There are 3 different distribution bundles available depending on how you wish to invoke and use Papyrus will reflect on the build you'll use.
-You can leverage attributes to customizing the applied highlighting operations using `data-papyrus-*` annotations or alternatively use the default function on the export namespace.
+Because the module acts a wrapper around PrismJS the applied syntax highlighting is intended to be as simple as possible.
+There are 3 different distribution bundles available depending on how you wish to invoke and use Papyrus.
+You may also prefer leverage attributes on `<pre>` elements to customize operations using `data-papyrus-*` annotations or alternatively use the default function on the exported namespace.

 Take the following markup in a static HTML file: